sdut-datadesk/beat-analysis-sdpd/README.md

 The Racial and Identity Profiling Act of 2015 (RIPA) requires nearly all California law enforcement agencies to submit demographic data on all detentions and searches.
 The Union-Tribune obtained in January stop data from the San Diego Police Department.

-The Union-Tribune collected this data to analyze stops conducted by the San Diego Police Department.
+The Union-Tribune collected this data to analyze stops conducted by the department.

 The code analyzes the types of people who are stopped, including their age, gender, perceived disability and limited English status, as well as the rate in which racial groups are stopped by beat.